Research Overview

 Intracellular environments are highly crowded and heterogeneous containing proteins, lipids, and osmolytes, which are small organic molecules.
 In fact, as much as 30% of intracellular water molecules are part of the inner solvation shells of these molecules and exhibit slower hydrogen-bond dynamics.
 While the effects of crowding are not well understood, it is known that excluded-volumes can provide a certain degree of entropic stabilization of native protein structures.
 Ultrafast spectroscopy has provided an atomistic description of hydrogen-bond dynamics in bulk water, however probing the heterogeneous environments remains challenging.
 Our group is applying the 2D IR “toolkit” towards understanding ultrafast hydrogen-bond dynamics at the protein-water interface in crowded environments.

-In a similar vein, we are investigating the effect of small molecules known as “cryoprotectants” which disrupt the H-bond donor/acceptor balance and can prevent intracellular ice formation.
+We are investigating the effect of small molecules known as “cryoprotectants” which disrupt the H-bond donor/acceptor balance and can prevent intracellular ice formation.
 Such compounds are routinely added to cell cultures prior to low-temperature storage.
 The thermodynamic effects of cryoprotectants on the proteins and membranes are not well understood.
 Our group is investigating the specific mechanisms by which DMSO, a common cryoprotectant, disrupts the water-water interactions, and leads to protein denaturation.

 Heterogeneous Surfactant Interfaces